Introduction to Jolabokaflod CIC

 - Reykjavík City Library, the largest public library in Iceland, welcomed 700,000 visitors in 2009 in a city of 200,000 people.
 Book loans totalled 1.2. million in the same year (Reykjavik UNESCO City of Literature)

-The Jolabokaflod Book Campaign retains the concept of buying, giving and reading books to mark Christmas, anniversaries, special events and festival occasions, without losing the rich heritage of its Icelandic origins.
+Jolabokaflod CIC retains the concept of buying, giving and reading books to mark Christmas, anniversaries, holidays, special events and festival occasions, without losing the rich heritage of its Icelandic origins.

-At its heart, the Jolabokaflod Book Campaign celebrates, promulgates and encourages a host of individual generic marketing and reading promotions to help improve life in local communities by enabling project leaders to raise money via crowdfunding on the CrowdPatch platform (e.g. The Icelanders Cometh library promotion)
+- Crowdfunding: We celebrate, promulgate and encourage a host of individual generic marketing and reading promotions to help improve life in local communities by enabling project leaders to raise money via crowdfunding on the CrowdPatch platform (e.g. The Icelanders Cometh library promotion)

-Here are the places where you can find the Jolabokaflod Book Campaign online:
+Here are the places where you can find Jolabokaflod CIC online:

 - Educational and social enterprise aspects of Jolabokaflod: Jolabokaflod.org